-Refer to note 25 for details of goodwill held by the Banking Group.
+Refer to note 24 for details of goodwill held by the Banking Group.

 The carrying value of goodwill is subject to an impairment test to ensure that the current carrying value does not exceed its recoverable value at the balance sheet date.
-Any excess of carrying value over recoverable amount is taken to the income statement as an impairment write down.
+Any excess of carrying value over recoverable amount is taken to profit or loss as an impairment write down